MaastrichtU-CDS/general_coding_practices/Python/README.md

 (.venv) $ pip install -r requirements.txt
 ```

-This method works for Linux and MacOS users, if you are a Windows user you
+This method works in Linux and MacOS and should also work for Windows
-can achieve the same with Anaconda.
+with some tweaks.
+Another option to manage environments and python versions
+is by using Anaconda [4].

 ## How to run